wangtao9/antlr4-perfopt-test/README.md

 ```

 ## expected optimization effect
-The trend is similar to the figure below, while the specific numbers may be different.
+The trend should be something like the figure below, while the specific numbers may be different.
 ![image](https://user-images.githubusercontent.com/29702096/235072383-25b6be8f-660b-49e8-a180-984211db55d6.png)